rtcharity/resources.eahub.org/content/events/gwwc.md

 ## Local / University Media

-Write an editorial, a letter to the editor, or submit press release – especially around key dates such as a milestone (e.g. 5,000 members) or during a pledge drive.
+Write an editorial, a letter to the editor, or submit a press release – especially around key dates such as a milestone (e.g. 5,000 members) or during a pledge drive.
 Please get in touch with <a target="_blank" href="mailto:community@givingwhatwecan.org">community@givingwhatwecan.org</a> if you’re going to speak with the media.

 Examples: